The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Leasing a car gives you a vehicle to drive for a fixed number of miles and months.
 It’s similar to renting an apartment instead of buying a house.
 There is less long-term commitment involved, but you still have to pay for it.

 The monthly cost of leasing a car is often lower than buying it with an auto loan.
-Drivers save an average of $112 per monthly payment, according to Experian’s State of the Automotive Finance Market report.
-However, there are several downsides to be aware of.
+Drivers save an average of $133 per monthly payment, according to Experian’s State of the Automotive Finance Market report for the third quarter of 2022.
+However, there are downsides to be aware of.

 Leasing can lower your payments, but it can wind up being very costly if you don’t pay attention to the fine print.
 Avoid these five common mistakes if you decide to lease your next vehicle.

 Car dealers advertise low monthly lease payments on new vehicles, but you may have to pay several thousand dollars upfront to get that affordable payment.
 That money covers a portion of the lease in advance.

 If the car is wrecked or stolen within the first few months, your insurance company would reimburse the leasing company for the value of the car, but the money you paid in advance likely would not be refunded to you.
 You’d be out of a car, and that upfront money you handed over to the leasing company would essentially disappear.

 It’s recommended you spend no more than about $2,000 upfront when you lease a car.
 In some cases, it may make sense to put nothing down and roll all of your fee costs into the monthly lease payment.
 If something happens to the vehicle before the end of the term, at least the leasing company doesn’t have a big chunk of your cash.

 If you drive a leased car, you should pay for gap insurance.
 The “gap” refers to the difference between what you still owe on your lease and the value of the car.